nadzyah/log-anomaly-detector/README.md

 ## MongoDB Schema Design

-We assume that originally logs are stored in a MongoDB collection and each document has the next fields:
+I assume that originally logs are stored in a MongoDB collection and each document has the next fields:

 - **_id** -- the ObjectId of your log message
 - **message** -- a string with the raw log message.
 This field may be named according to your choice, but the custom name of this field should be specified under MESSAGE_INDEX variable in a configuration file.